nikkieverett/recipe-app/recipes/shimmer-vodka-cocktail.md

 id: 5e33271bd93baa0014b84122
 servings:
 notes:
-directions: mix the vodka and simple syrup until well combined. stir in the petal luster dust. swirl the liqueur just before use as the luster dust will settle to the bottom after a while. chill until needed.
+directions: 'mix the vodka and simple syrup until well combined. stir in the petal luster dust. swirl the liqueur just before use as the luster dust will settle to the bottom after a while. chill until needed.'
-ingredients: 1 cup of flavoured vodka or a combination of flavoured vodkas 1/3 - 1/2 cup of simple syrup add more or less according to your preference a little less than 1/4 tsp of petal luster dust in your favourite colour (i used gold)
+ingredients: '1 cup of flavoured vodka or a combination of flavoured vodkas 1/3 - 1/2 cup of simple syrup add more or less according to your preference a little less than 1/4 tsp of petal luster dust in your favourite colour (i used gold)'
 rating: 0
 ease:
 img: